camatcode/ex_ftp/README.md

 ### Authenticator: HTTP Basic Auth

-When `authenticator` is `ExFTP.Auth.BasicAuth`, ex_ftp call out to an HTTP endpoint that implements [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with the user's supplied credentials.

-If the endpoint responds with **HTTP 200**, the user is considered authenticated.

-Additionally, if configured, ex_ftp can call out to a separate endpoint that performs basic auth to check that a user is still considered valid.

 > [!WARNING]
 > This is not recommended for situations not protected by SSL.

+When `authenticator` is `ExFTP.Auth.BasicAuth`, ex_ftp call out to an HTTP endpoint that implements [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with the user's supplied credentials.

 ```elixir
      config :ex_ftp,